• Skip to primary navigation

 Serving Suggestions

-I strongly encourage you to make a taco or burrito out of chorizo and eggs!
+I strongly encourage you to make a taco or burrito out of my chorizo and eggs!
 You can even make your own Gluten-Free Tortillas if you like.
 Onions, bell peppers, spinach, garlic, and cilantro are all excellent additions to this dish, too.
 You can add even more fiber by throwing in half a can of (drained) black beans.
 Your digestive system will thank you later!

 Recipe